Operation-Zeus/Operation-Zeus.fm/README.md

-# operation-zeus.fm
+# Operation-Zeus.fm
-The website for the podcast.
+The website for the podcast manager, built on NodeJS.

+## License
+Released under the GPLv3 License